systemd/zram-generator/man/zram-generator.md

 ## DESCRIPTION

-`zram-generator` is a generator that creates systemd units to format and use compressed RAM devices, either as swap or a mount point.
+`zram-generator` is a generator that creates systemd units to format and use compressed RAM devices, either as swap or a file system.

 The generator will be invoked by systemd early at boot.
 The generator will then: